jtdance22/Incident-Response-Labs/Privilege escalation and data extraction.md

 **Scenario**: A Company has been notfied that some of their employee PII data was posted on a reddit forum.
-The company believes this could be do to recent phishing attempts.
-Such information includes the employees home address, email address, and phone number.
-All of this information is stored on a linux server in a hidden file where only the root/sudo users have read and write access.
+At the same time, an alert for potential privilege escalation was generated in Microsoft Sentinel.
+All of the PII information is stored on a linux server in a hidden file where only the root/sudo users have read and write access.
 There was also a report from an employee of a fellow co worker messing with an admins computer while they were in the bathroom.
 The company has decided to investigate this.

 ## Platforms and Languages Leveraged
 - Ubuntu Server 22.04 LTS